 PSEO students are assigned an academic advisor in the department of a major in which they may be interested.
+If they have not identified a major they are interested in, they will be assigned an advisor who works with Exploratory students.
 While Bethel works with students and their high school counselors to ensure that courses taken at Bethel meet high school graduation requirements, responsibility for completing those requirements rests on the student.